cesarg210/cybersecurity-lab-portfolio/README.md

 ## Overview

 This repository serves as a central portfolio for my multi-phase cybersecurity lab environment.
-The lab is structured to progressively develop hands-on skills aligned with networking, security operations, detection engineering, and vulnerability management.
+The lab is structured to progressively develop hands-on skills aligned with networking, security operations, detection engineering, vulnerability management, and GRC.

 The environment evolves through structured phases: